Job burnout: How to spot it and take action

-- Have you become irritable or impatient with co-workers, customers or clients?
+- Have you lost patience with co-workers, customers or clients?

-- Do you lack the energy to be consistently productive?
+- Do you lack the energy to do your job well?

-- Do you lack satisfaction from your achievements?
+- Do you feel little satisfaction from what you get done?

-- Do you feel disillusioned about your job?
+- Do you feel let down by your job?

-- Are you using food, drugs or alcohol to feel better or to simply not feel?
+- Are you using food, drugs or alcohol to feel better or to numb how you feel?

 - Have your sleep habits changed?

 - Do you have headaches, stomach or bowel problems, or other physical complaints with no known cause?

 If you answered yes to any of these questions, you might have job burnout.
 Think about talking to a health care professional or a mental health professional.
 These symptoms also can be linked to health conditions, such as depression.